bolnel/nelsite1/content/articles/interview-hardt-business-analysis-scrum-trainer.md

 I want to grow my training business to the point where I don’t need to take part in everyday operations and be more of a shareholder.

 How could you scale training?
-If there’s a training method you created, you could have coaches on your team who use the method.
-This way, it’s easier to find clients – in particular, smaller companies.
+If there’s a signature method you created, you could have coaches on your team who use the method.
+This way, it’s easier to find your dream clients.

-When you’re hired as a coach, you could help individuals to get better at what they’re doing, but you can’t change the company culture.
+Typically, from my experience, when you’re hired as a coach, you could help individuals to get better at what they’re doing, but you can’t change the company culture.
 I did facilitate change in some situations.
 But in general, the bigger the company, the more difficult it gets.

 Even as an individual, it’s difficult to change your behavior.
-You could imagine what it’s like on the organizational level.
+You can imagine what it’s like on the organizational level.

 I’m going to niche down and specialize in working with smaller and medium-sized organizations.